-The Haute Ubaye Ski Touring Week is an opportunity to ski lovely open slopes and wooded glades in the back of beyond, enjoying early season day touring in the remote Haute Ubaye Valley.
+The Haute Ubaye Ski Touring Week is an opportunity to ski lovely open slopes and wooded glades in the back of beyond, enjoying mid season day touring in the remote Haute Ubaye Valley.
 This is a very quiet ski touring area, with an excellent record for powder touring at this time of year.
 Summits and back bowls in the region are primarily north facing.

 The week starts and finishes in Mont Dauphin, just south of Briancon.
 During the week we stay at a lovely remote Gite in the Haute Ubaye valley, which offers a warm welcome each night, fantastic food and skiing right to the door.
 Due to the nature and variety of terrain, touring is possible in the area in most weather and snow conditions.